KathTheDragon/PIE-Etymology-Project/formatting-guide.md

 ## Lemma, Class, and Translation

 The lemma should be given in some standardised form, though this may vary from language to language.
 If multiple paradigmatic stems need to be given, they should be separated by a tilde (`~`), e.g. "arai- ~ ari-".
-Alternating segments should be separated by a slash (`/`), e.g. "hame/ink", and optional segments should be enclosded in brackets (`(...)`), e.g. "as(sa)nu-".
+Alternating segments should be separated by a slash (`/`), e.g. "hame/ink", and optional segments should be enclosed in brackets (`(...)`), e.g. "as(sa)nu-".
 Any other set of alternate forms, including multiple paradigms, should be separated by commas (`,`), e.g. "ark-, ārk- ~ ark-".
 If the lemma is for a reconstructed language, it should be prefixed by an asterisk (`*`).

 The class of a stem or paradigm should be given immediately after the form(s), and should include both information about the part of speech, and which inflection type the stem falls into, e.g. "apā- ~ apū- [pron]", "harsi- ~ harsai- [c. n]".
 If there are multiple stems or paradigms of different classes, each one should be marked with its own class, e.g. "hās- ~ hass- [i v], hēs- ~ hess- [zi v]".
 If variation in class is found, variants can be separated with a slash (`/`), e.g. "harnāu- ~ harnu- [c./n. n]".
 Uncertainty in class assignment should be indicated with a question mark (`?`), e.g. "akutalla- [? n]".